parzel/CrossPlag/README.md

 # CrossPlag

 CrossPlag is an open-source & cross-platform document similarity checker for doc, docx and pdf files.
-It is written in Kotlin and using [TornadoFX]( https://github.com/edvin/tornadofx) for the GUI.
+It is written in Kotlin and using [TornadoFX]( https://github.com/edvin/tornadofx) for its GUI.

 Note that this tool does only calculate how similar files are to each other and does not check against any online files or databases.